Skip to Content

 If the pH level is high, all you need to do is add something containing alkaline, such as baking powder, to lower it.

-On the other hand, when pH levels in your water test low, adding citrus raises it up.
+On the other hand, when pH levels in your water test low, adding citrus raises them up.
 Lemon juice or white vinegar are a couple of the most common household items used for this purpose.

 Water Pumps for Hydroponics